Arcturus

-Arcturus is the brightest star in the northern constellation of Boötes.
-With an apparent visual magnitude of −0.05, it is the third-brightest of the individual stars in the night sky, and the brightest in the northern celestial hemisphere.
-The name Arcturus originated from ancient Greece; it was then cataloged as α Boötis by Johann Bayer in 1603, which is Latinized to Alpha Boötis.
+Arcturus is a red giant star in the northern constellation of Boötes, and the brightest star in the constellation.
+It has the Bayer designation α Boötis, which is Latinized to Alpha Boötis and abbreviated Alf Boo or α Boo.
+With an apparent visual magnitude of −0.05, it is the fourth-brightest star in the night sky and the brightest in the northern celestial hemisphere.
 Arcturus forms one corner of the Spring Triangle asterism.

-Located relatively close at 36.7 light-years from the Sun, Arcturus is a single red giant of spectral type K1.5III—an aging star around 7.1 billion years old that has used up its core hydrogen and evolved off the main sequence.
-It is about the same mass as the Sun, but has expanded to 25 times its size and is around 170 times as luminous.
-Its diameter is 35 million kilometres.
-Thus far no companion has been detected.
+Located relatively close at 36.7 light-years from the Sun, Arcturus is a red giant of spectral type K1.5III—an aging star around 7.1 billion years old that has used up its core hydrogen and evolved off the main sequence.
+It is about the same mass as the Sun, but has expanded to 25 times its size (around 35 million kilometers) and is around 170 times as luminous.

 Nomenclature

 The traditional name Arcturus is Latinised from the ancient Greek Ἀρκτοῦρος (Arktouros) and means "Guardian of the Bear", ultimately from ἄρκτος (arktos), "bear" and οὖρος (ouros), "watcher, guardian".
+As ἄρκτος also came to mean "north", the name can also translate to "Guardian of the North".

 The designation of Arcturus as α Boötis (Latinised to Alpha Boötis) was made by Johann Bayer in 1603.
 In 2016, the International Astronomical Union organized a Working Group on Star Names (WGSN) to catalog and standardize proper names for stars.
-The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN; which included Arcturus for α Boötis.
+The WGSN's first bulletin of July 2016 included a table of the first two batches of names approved by the WGSN, which included Arcturus for α Boötis.

+Observational history

+Arcturus and its distinctive red color have been mentioned since antiquity and medieval times; Ptolemy described it as subrufa ("slightly red"), and Geoffrey Chaucer referred to it as Alramih in A Treatise on the Astrolabe (1391).

+In 1635, the French mathematician and astronomer Jean-Baptiste Morin observed Arcturus in the daytime with a telescope.
+This was the first recorded full daylight viewing for any star other than the Sun and supernovae.